-'''

-string:span("\t abcdef", " \t").
+''' string:span("\t abcdef", " \t").

-5

 str(String, SubString) -> Index

 Types:

 String = SubString = string()

 Index = integer() >= 0

+Determe the position where the first recoverage of SubString in Strong in

 '''

 Returns the position where the first occurrence of SubString begins in String.
 Returns 0 if SubString does not exist in String.